martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 ### Transfer of Storage {#transfer-storage}

-Upon transfer, any indexedDB stores {{INDEXEDDB}} are transferred to the target origin.
+Upon transfer, any indexedDB databases {{INDEXEDDB}} are transferred to the target origin.
 The names of any databases are prefixed with the origin from which they came.
 If a database with the same name exists at the destination, a new name is selected.

-The event that indicates transfer will list the databases that were transferred by name.
+The event that indicates transfer will list the databases that were transferred, their names and any name changes.

 ### Transfer of Permissions {#transfer-permissions}